Lactarius xanthogalactus: Description

+The species produces mushrooms with pinkish-cinnamon caps measuring 3-11 cm wide held by pinkish-white stems 2-6 cm long and 0.7–2 cm wide.
+When it is cut or injured, the mushroom oozes a white latex that rapidly turns bright sulfur-yellow.
+The spores are pale yellow, elliptical and bumpy.
+The spore print is pale yellow.
+The mushroom has an unpleasant taste.

 Similar species

 Lactarius vinaceorufescens has nearly identical microscopic features to L. xanthogalactus, but macroscopically it has reddish-vinaceous stains that develop on the cap, gills, and stem.
 Another lookalike is L. colorascens, but it may be distinguished from L. xanthogalactus by several features: a smaller fruit body; a whitish cap that becomes brownish-red with age and does not spot vinaceous or brown; bitter to faintly acrid latex; and slightly smaller spores.
 L. chrysorrheus is also similar, but it has a whitish to pale yellowish-cinnamon cap with slightly darker spots and grows under hardwoods (especially oak) on well-drained, often sandy soil, and its gills do not discolor or spot vinaceous or brown.

 Other superficially similar species include L. rubrilacteus, L. rufus, L. subviscidus, L. fragilis and L. rufulus, but none of these species have the yellow staining reaction characteristic of L. xanthogalactus.
 It could also be mistaken with L. rubidus, which is redder and sweet smelling, and L. substriatus, which has a red-orange cap and white latex that yellows.